rhizoome/git-darcs/README.md

 If you get new commits eg. using `git pull`, you can call `git-darcs update` and it will try to import each commit into darcs. git-darcs will walk a truly linear git-history, but it has some caveats.
 See: `Linearized history`.
-In a typical gitlab/github workflow, it almost only imports merge-commits with the changes introduced by that merge-commit.
+In a typical gitlab/github workflow, it almost only imports merge-commits containing the changes introduced by that merge-commit.

 By default the first import is shallow, only importing the current git-commit.
 If you want to import the whole history use `git-darcs update --no-shallow`,